What should I eat before and after I exercise?

 Mistake #4: Relying on "Pre-workouts".

-I see this one less in my camp, but figured it was worth a mention since I see it often on social media channels.
 If you're not familiar with the term "pre-workout", great.
 You're probably better for it.
 Pre-workouts are supplements taken before exercise and are designed to increase your energy and endurance.
 They almost always contain caffeine or other stimulants (other typical ingredients include creatine, arginine, synthetic b-vitamins, artificial sweeteners, added flavors).

 These supplements give you what I call "false energy" - they provide the sensation of feeling more energized, and let's face it, more capable, than you actually are.
 Supplements like these can take you out of sync with your body's signals, and can push you beyond your actual capabilities.